wduquette/joe/mdbook/src/statements.md

 # Statements

-The Joe language provides the following statements.
+The Joe language provides the following declarations and statements.
 Statements are terminated by a semicolon or (sometimes) a block, as in Java.

 - [Variable Declarations](#variable-declarations)
 - [Function Declarations](#function-declarations)